Vagahbond/docs/san.md

 - `:` - Typing

 ## Variables
-In order to store and use any kind of data a variable is what to use.
+If you want to store and manipulate data, you're going to need variables.
 The syntax is `let <name>: <type> = <value>;`.

 ```rs